Large 20th Century Realism Portrait Afghan Hound Dogs Oil Painting

 - Such a delightful scene to the eye.

-- Highly sought after due to the collectible nature of subject matter such elaborate detail.
+- Highly sought after due to the collectible nature of subject such elaborate detail.

 - With hanging thread on the back ready for immediate home wall display.